taoweih/taoweih/README.md

 - 📫 How to reach me:
 -->

 I am a sophomore majoring in Computer Engineering at University of Illinois Urbana-Champaign.
-I am interested in Artificial Intelligence and software developement.
 Seeking internship and co-op opportunities.

 - 🧑🏻‍💻 I know: C/C++, Python, HTML/CSS
+- Area of interests:
+  - Artificial Intelligence
 - 🌐 Learn more about me at: TaoweiHuang.com